Adaptive Distraction: Probing LLM Contextual Robustness with Automated Tree Search: Experiment

 \subsection{Classifier: Filtering Hard-to-Perturb Problems}

-A critical challenge in CDV generation lies in distinguishing between \textbf{hard-to-perturb problems} (the questions are quite easy and naive for LLMs so that it's highly impossible to be the CDV examples, like elementary arithmetic or factual questions) and \textbf{easy-to-perturb problems} (questions susceptible to semantic-preserving perturbations).
-Our analysis reveals that approximately 37\% of computational resources are typically wasted on enhancing hard-to-perturb problems.
-To address this inefficiency, we develop classifiers that predict the perturbation possibility of each problem.
+A critical challenge in adaptive distraction generation lies in distinguishing between \textbf{hard-to-perturb problems} (e.g., simple factual or arithmetic questions that are consistently answered correctly by LLMs regardless of added context) and \textbf{easy-to-perturb problems} (questions susceptible to semantic-preserving contextual distractions).
+Our analysis reveals that approximately 37\% of computational resources are typically wasted on attempting to distract hard-to-perturb examples.
+To address this inefficiency, we design classifiers that predict the distraction susceptibility of a given question.

-Firstly, to validate the classifier's generalization, it is crucial to examine whether hard-to-perturb questions exhibit nearly consistency across most LLMs.
-The confusion matrix in \autoref{fig:classifier_matrix} demonstrates significant overlap in perturbation difficulty across models: about 82\% of problems are either perturbable or non-perturbable for both models in any pairwise comparison.
-This consistency across models enables the development of universal classifiers for the prediction of perturbation difficulty.
+To evaluate the generalizability of the classifier, we examine whether perturbation difficulty is consistent across different LLMs.
+As shown in the confusion matrix in \autoref{fig:classifier_matrix}, there is strong alignment between models: around 82\% of questions are either distractable or non-distractable for both models in any pairwise comparison.
+This consistency suggests that model-agnostic classifiers can be trained to identify distractable inputs.

-We implement two classifier paradigms: (1) \textit{Prompt-based classifiers} using zero-shot LLM judgments, and (2) \textit{Fine-tuned classifiers} trained on 1,080 annotated samples with 120 held-out test cases.
-Notably, as shown in \autoref{tab:cross_model_precision}, classifiers trained on GPT-4o-mini-derived data generalize robustly to diverse LLMs, maintaining high precision even on stronger models.
-The evaluation focuses on precision-recall tradeoffs using the F$_{\beta}$ metric ($\beta=0.5$), prioritizing precision to minimize false positives in perturbable problem selection.
-The F$_{\beta}$ score is computed as:
+We implement two types of classifiers: (1) \textit{Prompt-based classifiers}, which leverage LLM Judge \citep{ye2024justice, wang2025trusteval}, and (2) \textit{Fine-tuned classifiers}, trained on 1,080 annotated examples with 120 held-out test cases.
+As shown in \autoref{tab:cross_model_precision}, classifiers trained on data from GPT-4o-mini generalize effectively to stronger models, maintaining high precision across model families.
+We use the F$_\beta$ score with $\beta=0.5$ to prioritize precision.
+The formal definition is provided in Appendix~\ref{appendix:experiment_settings}.

-The results shown in \autoref{fig:f1_score} and \autoref{tab:classifier_results} reveal that fine-tuned classifiers substantially improve perturbation efficiency through precise problem selection.
-The fine-tuned classifiers achieve 83\% precision in identifying perturbable problems, outperforming the best prompt-based approach (GPT-4o at 68\%).
-We will discuss the details of computational cost saved by the trained classifier in \autoref{sec:ablation_study}.
+As illustrated in \autoref{fig:f1_score} and \autoref{tab:classifier_results}, fine-tuned classifiers significantly improve overall efficiency by accurately filtering out hard-to-perturb samples.
+In particular, our best fine-tuned classifiers achieve up to 83\% precision on identifying distractable problems, outperforming the best prompt-based baseline (GPT-4o) at 68\%.
+The reduction in wasted computational effort and improvement in overall perturbation success rates will be analyzed in more detail in Experiment~\ref{sec:ablation_study}.